-A body map (annex 3) can assist in the clear recording and reporting of physical abuse.
+A body map (can be found on CPOMs) can assist in the clear recording and reporting of physical abuse.
 The body map should only be used to record observed injuries and no child should be asked to remove clothing by a member of staff of the school.